fpmi-tp2024/tpmp-rvn-lab5-the_musical_prodigy/docs/Functional-Requirements.md

 - Preconditions: The administrator is logged into the system.
 - Postconditions: The quantity and cost of CDs sold is displayed.
 3. Query the most popular CD information
-- Actor: Store Administrator or a cutomer
+- Actor: Store Administrator or a customer
 - Description: The store administrator or a customer queries the most popular CD information.
 - Preconditions: The administrator/customer is logged into the system.
 - Postconditions: The most popular CD data is displayed.
 4. Query the most popular performer
-- Actor: Store Administrator or a cutomer
+- Actor: Store Administrator or a customer
 - Description: The store administrator or a customer queries the most popular performer's CDs information.
 - Preconditions: The administrator/customer is logged into the system.
 - Postconditions: The most popular performer's CDs information is displayed.